Top 6 Monthly Dividend Stocks to Buy in 2022

-But not many companies pay monthly.
+But there are not many companies that pay monthly dividends.
 For most, quarterly is the standard.
 That’s why I’ve put together this special list of dividend stocks.
 With it, you’ll be able to set up a steady stream of income…

 To make the cut, paying monthly dividends was just the first hurdle.
 Then, I dug into each business to determine its financial health and growth potential.
 Overall, the stocks below give ownership in great businesses.